Settings: Live Pipeline

 Booter

-Boot 3D Threshold
+Boot Residual Threshold (Advanced)

 • What it does: This controls the maximum distance between a pair of Marker Constraints to be considered as an edge in the label graph.